 Afterwards, you can enjoy a waterfront lunch or dinner on historic Thames Street, the oldest continuously used street in the state of Rhode Island.
 This bustling street, located parallel to the water, is loaded with local restaurants and shops.

-Recommended Attractions & Restaurants in the area
+Recommended Attractions & Restaurants in Newport

 Mama Luisa’s Ristorante Italiano

-I highly recommend Mama Luisa’s Italian Restaurant, which is a delicious authentic Italian restaurant with historic charm.
+I highly recommend Mama Luisa’s Italian Restaurant, which is a delicious authentic Italian restaurant oozing with historic charm.
 The dining room features home style Italian décor in an elegant setting.
 I loved the cozy, romantic atmosphere.
 I highly recommend the Butternut Squash Ravioli.

 Jane Pickens Theater